JustWhit3/useful-guides/ROOT/Installation/Windows.md

 > ```
 > Where `XX.XX.XX.XXX:0.0` has to be replaced with the correct IP address you copied.
 Remember that this solution works only for the terminal in which you are working in.
 If you close the shell and open a new one, you have to repeat this very last passage.
 In this particular situation, avoid copying the previous command in the .bashrc file, since if your IP address changes, than you have to modify the .bashrc file every time.

-> Sometimes also this latter case doesn't solve the problem.
+> :warning: Sometimes also this latter case doesn't solve the problem.
 In this situation you can try to install a different free-to-use X-server like [Xming](https://sourceforge.net/projects/xming/) or [VcXsrv](https://sourceforge.net/projects/vcxsrv/).
 > Check also if you are trying to run commands as user and not as root; enter on the shell:
 > ```shell
 > whoami